-The Tarah Pro are similar to the regular Tarah, but with a significant improvement to their battery.
-The battery life of the Jaybird Tarah Pro is over 13 hours, which is more than double that of the Tarah.
-Overall, they sound pretty similar, but the Tarah Pro have better treble, which is great if you like to listen to more vocal-centric pop or rock music while working out.
-The Tarah Pro lend well to a variety of genres.
-Their compatibility with the Jaybird MySound app makes them even more versatile, since you can EQ their sound any way you want.
+These headphones are similar to the Jaybird Tarah, but with a significant improvement to their battery.
+The battery life is over 13 hours, which is more than double that of the original Tarah.
+Overall, they sound pretty similar, but these headphones have better treble, which is great if you like to listen to more vocal-centric pop or rock music while working out.
+They lend well to a variety of genres.
+Their compatibility with the Jaybird MySound app makes them even more versatile since you can EQ their sound any way you want.

-Unfortunately, the Jaybird Tarah Pro can’t connect to two Bluetooth devices simultaneously like the Tarah can.
+Unfortunately, these headphones can’t connect to two Bluetooth devices simultaneously like the Tarah can.
 They also have a proprietary charging cradle, which is a bit restrictive.
 Thankfully, they have better latency performance, so they shouldn’t be too bad if you like to watch videos on the treadmill.
-Overall, the Jaybird Tarah Pro are very good sports headphones, but some may find them a bit expensive.
-If you don’t mind the difference in battery, then it’s worth checking out the regular Tarah as well.
+Overall, the Jaybird Tarah Pro are the best headphones for working out we've tested, but some may find them a bit expensive.
+If you don’t mind the difference in battery, then it’s worth checking out the Tarah as well.

-Unfortunately, the JBL Reflect Mini 2 do not have a companion app, so you can’t EQ their sound if you prefer a different sound profile.
-They’re also only rated IPX5, which suggests they’re not as waterproof as the Tarah Pro.
-That said, they have much better noise isolation than the Tarah Pro and their battery lasts longer than the regular Tarah, so they’re worth considering, especially if you don’t want to spend over $100 on sports headphones.
+Unfortunately, they do not have a companion app, so you can’t EQ their sound if you prefer a different sound profile.
+They’re also only rated IPX5, which suggests they’re not as waterproof.
+That said, they have much better noise isolation and their battery lasts longer than the regular Jaybird Tarah, so they’re worth considering, especially if you don’t want to spend over $100 on sports headphones.

 They have a fairly stable in-ear fit, so they shouldn’t pop out of your ears during your workout.
 They have good audio reproduction to keep you going during a run and are also compatible with the Jabra Sound+ mobile app, which gives you access to an EQ and pre-sets to customize the sound to your liking.
 They’re also a great option to use inside a crowded gym since they block a lot of noise.